 Freixenet is a winery dating back to 1861 and known worldwide thanks to their sparkling wines.
 The building is specially designed for enotourism.
 When you visit you’ll get to enjoy a video about their history before meeting a guide who will explain the elaborate process of producing Cava.
 There is also a train which allows you to tour the winery.

-The thing Freixenet is most famous for is their famous ‘Bubbles of Freixenet’ - beautiful girls who wear golden dresses representative of the Cava.
+The thing Freixenet is also quite famous for is their famous ‘Bubbles of Freixenet’ - beautiful girls who wear golden dresses representative of the Cava.
+Special.

 8. Bodegas Codorniu – Sant Sadurní d'Anoia, Catalunya